-The Wide-area Science Validation survey is designed to approximate the difference imaging templates and data rates that would be expected during early science operations, thus also providing a full-scale test of the LSST Data Facility.
-The scheduler will drive nighttime observatory operation during the Science Validation surveys.
+The wide-area SV survey is designed to approximate the difference imaging templates and data rates that would be expected during early science operations, thus also providing a full-scale test of the LSST Data Facility.
+The scheduler will drive nighttime observatory operation during the SV surveys.

-In the event of a compressed period for on-sky observations, we have a draft minimum observing strategy:
+In event of a shortened period for on-sky observations, we have a draft minimum observing strategy:

-- Single-visit KPMs: 6 Star flats in ugrizy ×4 epochs = 4 nights - Nominal observing for scheduler testing = 3 nights (Note: some scheduler testing will be done during ComCam and LSSTCam integration periods) - Challenging regions (e.g., dense stellar fields) = 1 night
+- Single-visit KPMs: 6 Star flats in ugrizy ×4 epochs = 4 nights - Nominal observing for scheduler testing = 3 nights (Note: some scheduler testing will be done during ComCam and LSSTCam integration periods) - Challenging regions = 1 night

-- Full-Depth Survey: 20 year depth in ugrizy overlapping at least 1 external reference field, allowing dithers (factor 3) -> ~5K visits = 8 nights - Wide-Area Survey: 1600 deg^2 in gi filters to 1-year equivalent depth, repeated in two phases -> 12K visits = 20 nights
+- Full-Depth Survey: 20 year depth in ugrizy overlapping at least 1 external reference field, allowing WFD dithers (factor 3) -> ~5K visits = 8 nights - Wide-Area Survey: 1600 deg^2 in gi filters to 1-year equivalent depth, repeated in two phases -> 12K visits = 20 nights

-The example compressed on-sky observing program above is ~ 36 nights total.

-The essential elements of any observing strategy for the Science Validation surveys are (1) the need to reach at least 10-year WFD equivalent depth in all 6 bands in at least one field, (2) to reach 1-year WFD equivalent depth in at least 2 bands over an area exceeding 100 deg2, (3) to exercise the nominal scheduler for LSST operations continuously for at least 2 nights, and (4) to have coverage to at least 1-year WFD equivalent depth in all 6 bands in fields spanning a range of stellar density.
-These minimum requirements would allow verification of the highest priority system-level science performance metrics, with more limited opportunities for science validation and characterization.
-The baseline and compressed observing programs described above illustrate how these minimal datasets for system verification could be acquired within a window of at least 30 nights.
+Program above is ~ 36 nights total.
+The essential elements of any observing strategy for the Science Validation surveys are (1) the need to reach 10-year WFD equivalent depth in at least 3 filters in at least one field, (2) to reach 1-year WFD equivalent depth in at least 2 filters over an area exceeding 100 \deg^2 , (3) to exercise the nominal scheduler continuously for at least 1 night, and (4) to have coverage to at least 1-year WFD equivalent depth in all 6 filters in at least three fields spanning a range of stellar density.
+The observatory should operate continuously in scheduler-driven mode for at least 5 days of the 30 days allocated to the Science Validation surveys.